motherjones/story-tools/README.md

 ## Using GitHub

-We use Github

 ## Life Cycle of a MoJo interactive

 * Start a Slack chat with the necessary reporters, editors, and producers
 * Decide who's in charge of keeping this item updated on the slider doc
 * Create a Google doc in the shared MoJo Drive folder, under the relevant beat.
-Make sure Mother Jones in the owner of the spreadsheet under Sharing > Owner.
-Share the doc URL in the Slack chat
+Share the doc URL in the Slack chat.

 * Create a new directory on s3 for the project